-In rural areas, how many dogs you keep is pretty much your own business, as long as the dogs aren't a nuisance to the neighbors.
-But many cities now restrict the number of dogs per household to just two or three.
+In rural areas, how many dogs you keep on your property is pretty much your own business, as long as the dogs aren't a nuisance to the neighbors.
+But many cities restrict the number of dogs per household, often to just two or three.

 As one court upholding such an ordinance put it, "too many dogs in too small a space may produce noise, odor and other conditions adverse to the best interests of the community as a whole."
 (Zagaris v.
 City of Whitehall, 594 N.E.2d 129 (Ohio App.
 1991).)

-You may wonder how these rules are enforced.
-After all, animal control officials don't go door to door taking a dog census.
+Wondering how these rules are enforced?
+Animal control officials certainly don't go door to door taking a dog census.
 They rely, for the most part, on complaints or chance observation.
-So as a practical matter, someone who has more dogs than is allowed under the law is likely to get in trouble only if the dogs cause problems and a neighbor complains.
+So as a practical matter, someone who has more dogs than is allowed under the law is likely to get into trouble only if the dogs cause problems and a neighbor complains.